 A Higher-Dimensional Homologically Persistent Skeleton

-Real data is often given as a point cloud, i.e. a finite set of points with pairwise distances between them.
-An important problem is to detect the topological shape of data - for example, to approximate a point cloud by a low-dimensional non-linear subspace such as an embedded graph or a simplicial complex.
-Classical clustering methods and principal component analysis work well when given data points split into well-separated clusters or lie near linear subspaces of a Euclidean space.
-Methods from topological data analysis in general metric spaces detect more complicated patterns such as holes and voids that persist for a long time in a 1-parameter family of shapes associated to a cloud.
-These features can be visualized in the form of a 1-dimensional homologically persistent skeleton, which optimally extends a minimal spanning tree of a point cloud to a graph with cycles.
-We generalize this skeleton to higher dimensions and prove its optimality among all complexes that preserve topological features of data at any scale.
+Methods from topological data analysis detect more complicated patterns such as holes and voids that persist for a long time in a 1- parameter family of shapes associated to a point cloud.
+These features were recently visualized in the form of a 1-dimensional homologically persistent skeleton, which optimally extends a minimal spanning tree of a point cloud to a graph with cycles.
+I will talk about a generalization of this 1-skeleton to higher dimensions and optimality results that we proved.